yuri-spizhovyi-mit/ET6-Programming-With-Python/4_debugging/philosophy_of_debugging.md

 Identify the line which corresponds to the symptom.
 This is typically is very simple.
-For the above example the symptom corresponds to the line where the variable went out of bounds or to the printfs which produced the garbage output.
+For the above example the symptom corresponds to the line where the variable went out of bounds or to the `print`s which produced the garbage output.
 The incorrect behavior will correspond to a variable with a bad value.
 Identify the variable(s) with bad values.
 For this example, suppose that the program crashes on line 112 because i is -1 and tries to index an array.

 The critical question is: where did i get its value?
-There are basically three ways a variable can get a value: the variable appears on the left hand side of a =, a reference to the variable is passed to somebody who changes it, or there is a bad pointer reference somewhere which is accidentally scribbling on the variable.
+There are basically three ways a variable can get a value: the variable appears on the left hand side of a `=`, a reference to the variable is passed to somebody who changes it, or there is a bad pointer reference somewhere which is accidentally scribbling on the variable.
 Arguably a fourth way is if the variable is never initialized and so gets a random value.
 Writing your code with good style: sensibly used